Everything you need to know about HOF induction (1:30 ET, MLB Network)

 Is anyone else being honored?

-In addition to the inductions, the Hall of Fame will present longtime Red Sox broadcaster Joe Castiglione with the Ford C. Frick Award for broadcasters.
+In addition to the inductions, the Hall of Fame presented longtime Red Sox broadcaster Joe Castiglione with the Ford C. Frick Award for broadcasters on Saturday afternoon.
 Castiglione has called Red Sox games on the radio for 41 seasons.

 This browser does not support the video element.

-The late Gerry Fraley will be honored with the BBWAA Career Excellence Award for writers.
+The late Gerry Fraley was also honored, posthumously receiving the BBWAA Career Excellence Award for writers.
 Fraley covered the Phillies, Braves and Rangers over a renowned career before he passed away in 2019 at age 64.

 How many other Hall of Famers will attend?